Our Trust Board

 She was highly commended in the Diversity and Inclusion Champion category at the 2019 Nursing Times Workforce Award.
 Karen also works with Prostate Cancer UK in a volunteering capacity.

 Bridget was appointed Chief People Officer in September 2017.
-She has worked at Buckinghamshire Healthcare Trust for the past 9 years and during this time, has undertaken a number of roles within the HR team, including the education portfolio, workforce information and planning.
-She was appointed deputy director in the autumn of 2015.
+During her time at Buckinghamshire Healthcare NHS Trust she has undertaken a number of roles within the HR team, including the education portfolio, workforce information and planning.

 Bridget brings a wealth of experience to the role.
-Having studied Chemistry at Durham University and starting her career as a science teacher in Botswana and then London, she went on to work for several years with the Foreign and Commonwealth Office in the UK and overseas, before specialising in HR 13 years ago.
+Having studied Chemistry at Durham University, and starting her career as a science teacher in Botswana and then London, she went on to work for several years with the Foreign and Commonwealth Office in the UK and overseas before specialising in HR.
 During her time as part of the HR senior leadership team, Bridget has been instrumental in supporting the organisation in its cultural transformation and staff engagement journey.

 Barry has a wealth of experience gained in acute, mental health, community and social care settings.
 He has a strong track record of building and motivating high performing teams, for example, developing new ways of working, quality improvement and transformation at North East London Foundation Trust before joining Buckinghamshire Healthcare NHS Trust in August 2019.